 Not only should you not accept any drinks from anyone, but you need to keep your drink in your possession at all times.
 I’d be hesitant to even set it down on the table in front of you.
 All it takes is a quick second to slip something into your glass.

 No matter where you go or who you are with, be sure to keep your drink in your hand, this includes when you go to the restroom.

 11. Don’t Share Where You’re Staying

-Friendly conversation may seem harmless, but it may also put you in a lot of danger.
+A friendly conversation may seem harmless, but it may also put you in a lot of danger.
 If someone asks where you are staying, don’t tell them.
-There’s no need to be rude about it, but simple say “I’d rather not share that info”.
+There’s no need to be rude about it but simply say “I’d rather not share that info”.

 If saying that makes you feel uncomfortable, just use a random hotel name or say you’re staying with some friends.
 No need to go into detail.

 Sharing your location may ultimately result in being robbed or kidnapped.
 Although this may be unlikely, it can happen.
 Be smart.
 Be safe.
 Be private.
 Don’t share your whereabouts.